immuni-app/immuni-documentation/Technology.md

 The Mobile Client periodically generates dummy traffic to mitigate the risk that information about the user (chiefly whether a Risky Exposure was detected) may be inferred by an attacker through traffic analysis.
 Details can be found in [Traffic Analysis Mitigation](/Traffic%20Analysis%20Mitigation.md).

-### A/G Framework <a name="ag-framework" />
+### A/G Framework and Huawei Framework <a name="ag-huawei-framework" />

-For the implementation of the [core flow](#core-flow), Immuni leverages the A/G Framework (see [Apple’s documentation](https://www.apple.com/covid19/contacttracing) and [Google’s documentation](https://www.google.com/covid19/exposurenotifications/)).
+For the implementation of the [core flow](#core-flow), Immuni leverages the A/G Framework and Huawei Framework (see [Apple’s documentation](https://www.apple.com/covid19/contacttracing), [Google’s documentation](https://www.google.com/covid19/exposurenotifications/) and [Huawei’s documentation](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides-V5/contactshield--0000001057494465-V5)).

 Part of the functionality is provided directly by the operating system, which results in enhanced user privacy:

 - The RPI Database is handled by the operating system.
 As such, the App does not have access to information such as which specific TEK triggered a Match, if any.
 Without notifying the user, the App can only access the Exposure Detection Summary for a set of TEKs.
 This offers high-level information on the Exposures for those TEKs.
 To access the Exposure Info—which offers a bit more detail—the App has to trigger a notification to the user that is handled by the operating system and cannot be bypassed.
 Moreover, the operating system limits the App’s access to this information in various ways, including through aggregations and rate limits on the relevant API.
 - The App must obtain the user’s permission to get their TEKs so that it can upload them to the Exposure Ingestion Service.
 The entire authorisation flow is triggered by the App and handled by the operating system.
 The App has no way to bypass this security measure.

-On top of the privacy enhancements mentioned above, electing to leverage the A/G Framework unlocks a number of other advantages that we do not believe would be achievable in a custom implementation.
+On top of the privacy enhancements mentioned above, electing to leverage the A/G Framework or Huawei Framework unlocks a number of other advantages that we do not believe would be achievable in a custom implementation.
 These include:

 - Allowing reliable background broadcasting and detection of RPIs, especially between two iOS Mobile Clients, which is severely constrained by iOS’s [Core Bluetooth API](https://developer.apple.com/library/archive/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html).
 There are several workarounds to mitigate this limitation.
 In our view, however, most of them are ineffective, energy inefficient, not compliant with Apple’s [App Store Review Guidelines](https://developer.apple.com/app-store/review/guidelines/), or all of the above.
 - Synchronising the RPI rotation with the Bluetooth MAC address rotation, so these two pieces of information cannot be cross-referenced to identify a user.